ibm-cloud-docs/EventStreams/messagehub120.md

 Message Hub in Alpha is based on Kafka 1.0.

-* No quotas are enforced.
+* No quotas are enforced

 * No multitenancy